-Special condition 6, 7, 8, and 9 requires the consent holder to operate and maintain the treatment and discharge system to ensure compliance.
+Special conditions 6, 7, 8, and 9 require the consent holder to operate and maintain the treatment and discharge system to ensure compliance.

-Special condition 10 requires the consent holder to monitor and maintain records of the discharge.
+Special condition 10 requires the consent holder to monitor and to maintain records of the discharge.

-Special condition 11 and 12 requires the consent to be exercised in accordance to the Piggery Effluent Disposal Management plan and the Effluent Irrigation Management Plan.
+Special conditions 11 and 12 require the consent to be exercised in accordance to the Piggery Effluent Disposal Management Plan and the Effluent Irrigation Management Plan.